Virginia governor orders Confederate flag removed from license plates

 On Monday, the governor of South Carolina called for the Confederate flag to be removed from the grounds of the capitol after a racist manifesto apparently written by accused gunman Dylann Roof, 21, emerged online, accompanied by photos of Roof posing with the flag.

-Of the 9 million license plates used in Georgia today, 3,500 of them are Sons of Confederate Veterans specialty plates.

-Deal's office did not elaborate on what kind of license plate solution was being considered, and if it involved removing the confederate flag as background.

-(Reporting by Gary Robertson.
-Additional reporting by David Beasley in Atlanta.; Writing by Scott Malone and David Adams; Editing by James Dalgleish, Bernard Orr)
+(Reporting by Gary Robertson; Writing by Scott Malone; Editing by James Dalgleish)